klauspost/compress/zstd/README.md

 ```

 Both of these cases should provide the functionality needed.
 The decoder can be used for *concurrent* decompression of multiple buffers.
+By default 4 decompressors will be created.

 It will only allow a certain number of concurrent operations to run.
 To tweak that yourself use the `WithDecoderConcurrency(n)` option when creating the decoder.
+It is possible to use `WithDecoderConcurrency(0)` to create GOMAXPROCS decoders.

 ### Dictionaries